Vaishnav-Kanhirathingal/PassMark/README.md

 ### Sorting, Searching & Filtering -

 You can see contents of a selected vault if you select the vault's card.
 Sorting options are provided on home screen as displayed below.
-Sort preferences are saved locally to avoid resetting.
 Searching has also been implemented as usual.

 <img src="https://github.com/user-attachments/assets/491453ea-de68-4500-9806-b0759e0e619d" alt="Sorting" width="273">
 <img src="https://github.com/user-attachments/assets/14304e6c-164e-48ff-ba2d-ff6f7279f492" alt="Searching" width="273">
 <img src="https://github.com/user-attachments/assets/e1caf762-1430-4999-bbcc-472057f730ba" alt="Selecting a vault" width="273">

+> 1. Sorting using name (Sort preferences are saved locally to avoid resetting.)
+> 2. Searching
+> 3. Filtering using a vault.